Set up a panel

 Academies don't have to follow these regulations, but it's good practice, as explained in the Department for Education's model appraisal policy (page 4).

 The model appraisal policy suggests you appoint a group of 2 or 3 governors to serve as appraisers (page 7).
-In this article we refer to the group as a panel.
+In this article we refer to the group as a panel, but they're also known as a committee.

 A panel with 3 governors is ideal as this allows for a good balance of views, according to our associate governance expert Tony Cook.
 This also ensures you have enough 'untainted' governors to hear an appeal if necessary.